• Skip to main content

 Where Do I Get Bones for Chicken Bone Broth?

-Whenever you make a recipe that calls for bone-in chicken, such as this Lemon Garlic Roasted Chicken or this Dutch Oven Chicken Breast recipe, save the bones!
+Whenever you make a recipe that calls for bone-in chicken, such as my lemon garlic roasted chicken, save the bones!
 You can either make chicken stock right away or save the bones in the freezer to make it later.

 Other options include store-bought rotisserie chicken bones, buying bones from a local butcher, or asking friends and family to save leftover chicken bones for you.